 Declaration Date

-On this date the Board of Directors declares a dividend and the company becomes liable for the payment or the issuance of stock.
+On this date, the board of directors declares a dividend, and the company becomes liable for the payment or the issuance of stock.
 A journal entry is required.

 Record Date

 Owners of the shares on this date will receive the dividend.
 No journal entry is required.